clojusc/dev-system/README.md

   (startup))

 ;; It is not always desired that a system be started up upon REPL loading.
-;; Thus, we set the options and perform any global operations with init, ;; and let the user determine when then want to bring up (a potentially ;; computationally intensive) system.
+;; Thus, we set the options and perform any global operations with `init`, ;; and let the user determine when they want to bring up (a potentially ;; computationally intensive) system.
 (init)
 ```